NoctalIvan/SNCF-mail-ticket-parser/readme.md

 ## SNCF-mail-ticket-parser

-This lib allow the parsing of a SNCF mail into an exploitable data JSON output
+This lib allows the parsing of a SNCF mail into an exploitable data JSON output

 # Use